bnclabs/wral/README.md

 Contribution
 ------------

 * Simple workflow.
-Fork, modify and raise a pull request.
+Fork - Modify - Pull request.
-* Before making a PR,
+* Before creating a PR,
+  * Run `make build` to confirm all versions of build is passing with 0 warnings and 0 errors.
   * Run `check.sh` with 0 warnings, 0 errors and all testcases passing.
+  * Run `perf.sh` with 0 warnings, 0 errors and all testcases passing.
   * [Install][spellcheck] and run `cargo spellcheck` to remove common spelling mistakes.
 * [Developer certificate of origin][dco] is preferred.